cortes-ciriano-lab/copybara-cf/README.md

 This will install all dependencies and allow you to use COPYBARA on the command-line.

-### Alternatively, install COPYBARA from Source
+### Install COPYBARA from Source

-Alternatively, you can install COPYBARA from source, by first cloning this repository:
+**Alternatively**, you can install COPYBARA from source, by first cloning this repository:

 ```
 git clone https://github.com/cmsauer/COPYBARA.git